 Acknowledgements: The picture: Bookchin’s bookshelf is by Phillip Chee.
 Reproduced under a Creative Commons Attribution-Non-Commercial 2.0 Generic licence – http://www.flickr.com/photos/pchee/187086897/.
 Additional information gathered from Wikipedia

 How to cite this piece: Wood, Mike (2010).
-‘Murray Bookchin: Social anarchism, ecology and education’, the encyclopaedia of informal education. [http://infed.org/mobi/murray-bookchin-social-anarchism-ecology-education/.
+‘Murray Bookchin: Social anarchism, ecology and education’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/murray-bookchin-social-anarchism-ecology-education/.
 Retrieved: Insert date].